Lokankara/Microservice/rover/README.md

 It will be necessary to "google" the solution to this problem on the Internet.
 One of the solutions is here: https://dev.mysql.com/doc/refman/8.0/en/date-and-time-functions.html#function_datediff.
 Show American customers without a fax machine.
-Show the mailing addresses of customers from the gmail.com domain.
+Show the mailing cities of customers from the gmail.com domain.
 Show in alphabetical order all the unique positions in the company.
 Show the title of the shortest song.
 Show the title and duration in seconds of the shortest song.
 Column name the sec.